jeffknupp/blog/in_progress/web-frameworks.md

 1. How do we scale the application to handle thousands of concurrent connections?

 As you can imagine, no one wants to solve these problems each time they build a web application.
-For that reason, Python packages exist that handle the nitty-gritty details of the HTTP protocol and have sensible solutions to problems like mapping requested URLs to code that handles them.
-Keep in mind, however, at their core they function in much the same way as our example: listening for requests and sending HTTP responses with some HTML back.
+For that reason, packages exist that handle the nitty-gritty details of the `HTTP` protocol and have sensible solutions to problems the problems above.
+Keep in mind, however, at their core they function in much the same way as our example: listening for requests and sending `HTTP` responses with some HTML back.

+*Note that **client-side** web frameworks are a much different beast and deviate significantly from the above description.*

 ### Solving The Big Two: Routing and Templates